file-format/Docs/en/misc/prt-template.md

 3.  **HTML (HyperText Markup Language)**: Corel Presentations can export your presentation as HTML, making it viewable in web browsers.

-4.  **Graphic Formats**: You can export individual slides or objects within your presentation as image files, including formats like JPEG, PNG, and GIF.
+4.  **Graphic Formats**: You can export individual slides or objects within your presentation as image files including formats like JPEG, PNG, and GIF.

 5.  **Text Formats**: You can save text content of your presentation in various document formats like RTF (Rich Text Format) or plain text.